ga-wdi-boston/rails-api-many-to-many/README.md

 end
 ```

-Test this out by using curl request to construct relationships then remove them.
+Let's test this out by using curl request to construct relationships then remove them.

 ```bash
 curl --include --request DELETE http://localhost:4741/borrowers/2